Edit

 Screenshot showing list of workspaces with red outlines around the Search fields and Workspaces icon.

 The workspace opens on your canvas, and the name of the workspace is listed on your nav pane.
 When you open a workspace, you can view its content.
-It includes items such as notebooks, pipelines, reports, and lakehouses.
+It includes items such as notebooks, pipelines, reports, and lake houses.

 For more information, see Workspaces.

-Find and open other product experiences
+Find and learn about other workloads

 Find your content using search, sort, and filter